 Whether it’s pitching, scheduling, recording and editing interviews or logging your blog posts and related content in an Editorial Calendar (Spreadsheet or in an app like Trello), you’re managing content.

 From primary school days, neat handwriting, heading up (adding a clear title to work) and handing in clean notebooks were important.
 In blogging, an eye for presentation makes a big difference.
-With all the pretty templates WordPress offers (or SquareSpace if that’s what you use), many bloggers spend nuff’ time auditioning designs and fonts to find the best one/s for their blog.
+With all the pretty templates WordPress offers, many bloggers spend nuff’ time auditioning designs and fonts to find the best one/s for their blog.
+I started this blog on WordPress in 2013 and recommend it to this day.

 You don’t need to have top graphic design skills, but since good visual content can add value by inspiring someone to read, many bloggers include tastefully-placed photos in their posts, make use of the sidebar/footer areas and customize their blogs.